MattiasKallio/Snillrik-Dudes-For-WordPress-Extra/README.md

 #### As a folder in theme
-Put a folder containg a php-file and a css file in your themes root folder ie my-theme/snillrik-dudes/custom-dude. there is an example under looks called another-look.
+Put a folder containg a php-file and a css file in your themes root folder ie my-theme/snillrik-dudes/custom-dude. there are examples under [custom-looks](https://github.com/MattiasKallio/Snillrik-Dudes-For-WordPress-Extra/tree/main/custom_looks).

 ### Template
 The template gos in a folder called snillrik-dudes and is called singel_dude.php